Table of contents

 AML is also an acute, or rapidly progressing disease.
 However, this type starts in the myeloid cells, which can grow into any of the blood cell types (red blood cells, white blood cells, and platelets).
 Having this cancer lowers the amount of all of these blood cells.
 This type of cancer typically affects patients who are 65 and older and is more common in men than in women.
 Smoking is the only lifestyle factor associated with an increased chance of developing this blood cancer.

-In both cases, previous cancer treatments, radiation exposure, and certain genetic disorders, such as Down syndrome, increase your risk.
+In both cases, previous cancer treatments, including radiation therapy, other radiation exposure, and certain genetic disorders, such as Down syndrome, increase your risk.

 CLL is the most common type of blood cancer in adults, usually affecting those over 70.
 Like ALL, this disease starts in the lymphocytes.
 However, unlike ALL, it tends to progress slowly.
 As a result, some patients are diagnosed until years after the cancer starts.
 The disease is slightly more common in males and is more common in North America and Europe than in Asia.